Kalyanbabuallamudi/Kalyanbabuallamudi/README.md

 ## About Me
 - 🤝 I’m open to collaborations in **AI/ML**, **Fullstack Development**, and **Open Source** projects.
-- 🎯 Fun Fact: I believe **AI and Machine Learning** will shape the future of technology, and I’m committed to staying at the forefront of innovation.
+- 🎯 I believe **AI and Machine Learning** will shape the future of technology, and I’m committed to staying at the forefront of innovation.

 ---